Speechcraft - Short Courses

 - During each day impromptu speaking sessions are held to help participants learn to think on their feet.

 - After giving a prepared speech, each participant receives a constructive speech evaluation.
-This process recognises speakers strengths and provides valuable guidance on how future presentations may be improved.
+This process recognises a speakers strengths and provides valuable guidance on how future presentations may be improved.

 - Upon completion of the Speechcraft course you are encouraged to continue your training at a Toastmasters Club.